TigerDinh/SFU-Fall-Hackathon-2022/README.md

 SFU Fall Hackathon 2022
 October 15

-Members: Tiger Dinh, Wen Luo, Mona Abusharkh, Minal Chhatbar
+Members: Tiger Dinh, Thomas Lui, Mona Abusharkh, Minal Chhatbar

 We used react - so it works on all OS\
 Demo link: https://golden-brioche-8c0c2a.netlify.app/